 * Universal Prompt experience shown.

 You can also log into Aha! using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Aha! in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Aha!.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Aha!.

 Congratulations!
 Your Aha! users now authenticate using Duo Single Sign-On.